-- The builder shall provide documentation demonstrating compliance of criteria for cement and/or insulation (as applicable to project) to the TA prior to the midconstruction inspection.
-Builder shall provide documentation demonstrating compliance of criteria for carpet to the TA prior to submitting project for certification. - The EarthCraft Technical Advisor will review documentation provided by the builder for compliance of criteria.
+- The builder shall provide documentation demonstrating compliance of the criteria for each material selected by providing the Technical Advisor with cut sheets, Material Data Sheets (MDS), and or manufacturer specification sheets prior to the mid-construction inspection. - The EarthCraft Technical Advisor will review all documents provided by the builder for compliance with criteria.